What is the biggest lesson you have learned to get to where you are today?

-CAN Fund Testimonial: CAN Fund allows me to focus 100% on finding the thousandths of a second that could be the difference between being on the podium or being 4th.
+CAN Fund Testimonial: Being a three-time CAN Fund recipient has allowed me to focus 100% on finding the thousandths of a second that could be the difference between being on the podium or being 4th.

 Share one valuable tool that you use on a daily basis that helps you to be the best athlete you can be: In Luge we race for thousandths of a second and I use that to push myself.
 From dry-land training to the food that I eat to preparing my equipment, I need to know if I end up 0.001 seconds away from a gold medal that I have done absolutely everything I could have done.

 Who is one person in your life that has impacted your career and what was it that they taught you: My Mom likes to remind me when I’m not happy with lines or frustrated with run times why I started sliding in the first place.
 Because it’s fun, because it’s the one thing I like doing most in the world, because I love going fast.